 In late May and early June, professors from CSUN’s Jewish Studies Interdisciplinary Program and Department of History led 16 undergraduate and three graduate students on a two-week trip to four different European cities — where they walked in the footsteps of history through castles, former ghettos and more.
 CSUN professor Jody Myers, director of the Jewish Studies Program and professor of religious studies, has organized several trips to Europe, specifically Poland, for CSUN students since 2011.

-With the help of associate professor of history Donal O’Sullivan, assistant professor of Jewish studies Jennifer Thompson, the Department of History and the Jewish Studies Program, this year’s trip included destinations in Poland, the Czech Republic and the Netherlands.
+With the help of associate professor of history Donal O’Sullivan, associate professor of Jewish studies Jennifer Thompson, the Department of History and the Jewish Studies Program, this year’s trip included destinations in Poland, the Czech Republic and the Netherlands.
 Students of all majors and backgrounds were eligible to participate.

 The students chronicled their experiences, along with photos, on a trip blog that reflected the trip’s lasting educational impact.